 Whitney Museum of Art

 For a small neighborhood, there is a lot going on in the Meatpacking District.
 Most of it involves obnoxious imbibing, but there are other options.
-The Whitney Museum of Art is one not to miss.
-Its extensive collection focuses on Modern American Art.
+The Whitney Museum of Art is one not to miss, with an extensive collection focused on Modern American Art.
 With more than 20,000 pieces, the works on display are never the same.
 The fifth floor terrace has panoramic views of the High Line and the Hudson River.

 Fuel up: The Standard Hotel offers two very different options for nighttime entertainment.
 One is Le Bain, a rooftop bar with stunning views if you make it past the doorman.
 The second one is a laid-back beer garden nestled under the High Line.
 The Standard Biergarten is the perfect spot for a casual summer night out.